 This lab is associated with the ECG100 course.
 Students will have the ability to practice scanning procedures as well learning protocols and ultrasound techniques.
-Students should anticipate 20 or more hours of outside preparation for this class.
+Students should anticipate 20 hours of outside preparation for this class.

-ECG101 Principles of Cardiac Sonography

-Prerequisites: A&P125, A&P225, VAS100/VAS110, VAS110/VAS100L, MAT108, MED100, PAT105, MED260
+ECG101 Principles of Cardiac Sonography 4 quarter credits 40 clock hours Prerequisites: A&P125, A&P225, VAS100/VAS110, VAS110/VAS100L, MAT108, MED100, PAT105, MED260 Delivery Method: Residential

 Vascular students will learn the basic principles associated with echocardiogram.
 They will learn normal anatomy along with some abnormal anatomy.
 They will be given the opportunity to work on their new classroom skills by performing basic echocardiogram protocols in a lab setting.
-Students should anticipate 20 or more hours of outside preparation for this class.
+Students should anticipate 20 hours of outside preparation for this class.

-ECG110 Echocardiography I
+ECG110 Echocardiography I 6 quarter credits 60 clock hours

-Prerequisites: ECG 100, ECG 100L
+Prerequisites: ECG 100, ECG 100L Delivery Method: Blended or Residential

 Students will continue their studies of normal anatomy learning to use additional testing tools such as color doppler and spectral doppler.
 During this course students will start to learn about abnormal anatomy along with different disease processes that can affect the heart.
 Students will be given in-depth exposure to electrocardiogram and how it relates to echocardiogram.
-Students should anticipate 30 or more hours of outside preparation for this class.
+Students should anticipate 30 hours of outside preparation for this class.